AlexanderAlatorreGovea/HBO-Clone-Project/README.md

-This is a react project.
+This is a react project to practice NextJs.